ali-shihab/challenge_multi_drone/README.md

 ![scenario1](docs/schematic.png)

-## Hardware Challenge Event at HereEast 26th March
+## Hardware Challenge Event at HereEast on 16th and 23rd March

-In your groups, you will be given the opportunity to run a viable solution on real crazyflies on the 26th March and / or 2nd April at UCL HereEast - this is an optional non-assessed task.
+In your groups, you will be given the opportunity to run a viable solution on real crazyflies.

 I encourage as many groups as possible to join the event.
 We will be maintaining a leaderboard and points will be awarded based on success rate, reconfigurablity and time taken.
 A sign up sheet will be provided.